 The first two Addams Family films have a delightfully droll touch – all arch mock Goth with a dash of macabre black humour but nothing too serious.
 Alas, by the point of Addams Family Reunion, director Barry Sonnenfeld was no longer aboard and all the arch Goth purring, all the writhing in delight at suffering, the encouraging of the children to torture better, not only falls heavily but seems to only be slavishly treading in the other films’ footsteps.
 All the arch wit is reduced to cartoon pratfalls, which are pitched at a shrill juvenile level – the torture of the straights who end up in the house, the banquet scenes and especially the persecution of a postman in the opening scenes hit an agonising excess.
 Tim Curry is not Raul Julia but his fruity acting style is well suited to the part of Gomez.
 However, the rest of the cast, especially Nicole Fugere’s Wednesday, seem pale shadows of their cinematic counterparts.

-The Addams Family are due to reappear in the upcoming animated The Addams Family (2019).
+The Addams Family were subsequently revived in the animated The Addams Family (2019).

 Director Dave Payne first appeared with softcore thrillers like Concealed Weapon (1994), Showgirl Murders (1996), Under Oath (1997) and occasional genre films such as Alien Terminator (1995), Not Like Us (1995) and Alien Avengers II (1998).
 He had a reasonable word of mouth hit with Reeker (2005) and its sequel No Man’s Land: Rise of the Reeker (2008).